InvirganceDocumentation/convirgance-docs/docs/concepts.md

 The implementation is designed to easily parse and print to JSON making debugging incredibly easy and complex test cases a breeze.

-Data is stored in `JSONObject` in key/value pairs.
+Data is stored in `JSONObject` as key/value pairs.
 This aligns with both the JSON specification and the requirements of the `Map` interface.

 Implementing the `Map` interface additionally makes each record compatible with